PrimaMateria/blog/primamateria-blog/content/notes/2022-12-29-neovim-nix.md

 First extend `sourceConfigFiles` to use `source` or `luafile` based on the file's extension.
 Then prepare `lua` variable by calling `scripts2ConfigFiles` and pointing it to `lua` sub-directory.
-At last, the body of module function to execute `sourceConfigFiles` on list of variables and concatenate the returned strings with new-line character into one single string.
+At last, modify the body of module function to execute `sourceConfigFiles` on list of variables and concatenate the returned strings with new-line character into one single string.

-Now, if you execute `nix run` and hit space-tab, it should show telescope window to find files.
+Now, if you execute `nix run` and hit space-tab, it should show telescope window.

 {{ end() }}